Hyper-STTN: Hypergraph Augmented Spatial-Temporal Transformer Network for Trajectory Prediction: Background

 \subsection{Related Works}

-Earlier efforts formulated the task of predicting human trajectories based on handcrafted models, such as the social force model \cite{yamaguchi2011you} and Gaussian process \cite{wang2007gaussian}, which utilized fixed physical or mathematical rules to adapt to environmental dynamics.
-The inflexibility of traditional approaches could lead to overlooking underlying social interaction and forecasting errors in more complex conditions.
-Inspired by the advancements in machine learning, many deep learning-based algorithms have been deployed to better understand social interactions among pedestrians \cite{alahi2016social,gupta2018social}.
-However, previous learning-based methods either could not fully utilize the captured features directly or could not effectively leverage long-term dependencies.
-Especially, due to the successes of attention mechanisms and transformers in sequence learning and pair-wise feature representation \cite{vaswani2017attention, yu2020spatio,vemula2018social}, there have been explicit descriptions of social interactions via both spatial and temporal dimensions using a spatio-temporal graph model of crowd movements.
-While the description of pair-wise interactions has been well addressed with the development of transformers and attention modules, all the aforementioned methods have neglected to collect group-wise latent influences for individuals.
+Early efforts to human trajectory prediction relied on handcrafted models, such as the social force model \cite{yamaguchi2011you} and Gaussian processes \cite{wang2007gaussian}, which leverage fixed physical or mathematical rules to abstract environmental dynamics.
+However, the inherent inflexibility of these traditional methods leads to overlooking latent social interactions and producing inaccurate forecasts under complex conditions.
+Motivated by advances in machine learning, numerous deep learning–based algorithms have been developed to further express social interactions among pedestrians \cite{mao2023leapfrog, fu2025moflow, alahi2016social, gupta2018social}.
+However, previous learning-based methods either fail to adaptively incorporate the extracted features or cannot effectively leverage long-term dependencies.
+Inspired by the success of attention mechanisms and transformers in sequence learning and pairwise feature representation \cite{vaswani2017attention, yu2020spatio, vemula2018social}, recent work has explicitly modeled social interactions across both spatial and temporal dimensions through spatial-temporal graph representations of crowd movements.
+While pairwise interactions have been effectively addressed through the development of transformers, aforementioned approaches still neglect to capture groupwise latent influences on individual trajectory.

-While \cite{xu2022groupnet} has adapted a hypergraph-based network to learn group-wise and pair-wise features with the multiscale property of hypergraph generation, GroupNet still struggles with isolating spatial features along the temporal dimension.
-Therefore, the challenge of aligning both group-wise and pair-wise social interactions with long-term dependencies remains a key problem in human trajectory prediction.
-In this work, we not only incorporate spatial and temporal pair-wise interactions into hypergraph-based group-wise interaction representation, but also introduce a cross-modal attention mechanism to leverage the heterogeneous multi-modality dependencies, based on a multi-modal transformer \cite{tsai2019multimodal}.
+Despite prior studies \cite{2020Evolve, xu2022groupnet} have adapted hypergraph-based networks to learn groupwise features, they still struggles to disentangle spatial interactions along the temporal dimension.
+Consequently, aligning groupwise and pairwise social interactions with long-term dependencies remains a critical challenge in human trajectory prediction.
+In this work, we address this gap by not only integrating spatial and temporal social interactions from the mask attention mechanism into the hypergraph-based interaction representation, but also introducing the cross-modal attention mechanism \cite{tsai2019multimodal} to effectively exploit groupwise and pairwise heterogeneous multimodal dependencies.